Alternative titles for this job

 - knowledge of how a commercial kitchen works.

-- may work long hours that include early mornings, evenings and weekends, and may do shift work
+- may work long hours and shift work that includes early mornings, evenings and weekends

-- work in environments that can be hot, noisy and stressful, as food must be prepared quickly and under pressure.
+- work in environments that may be hot, noisy and stressful.

 - food hygiene courses